Genia89/ai-resume-analyzer/README.md

 Appliq uses Puter.js for secure file storage, AI access, auth, and infinite scalability without any backend.

 ✅ Be sure to create a free account on [Puter](https://puter.com) before you start, since you’ll need API access and a virtual computer to deploy and test.
+To use the app’s AI features (like resume upload, feedback, and scoring), a free [Puter.com](https://puter.com) account is required.
+> 🧠 **Note:** A Puter account is also required to run the app itself — not just for developers!
+> Users need to log in with Puter to upload and analyze resumes using AI.

 ### AI Code Assistant: Junie AI Plugin
 For smoother development, this project also used Junie AI, a JetBrains plugin that acts as your AI pair programmer.